nabilgkhoury/post-query/README.md

         a tabular representation of the data.

 DEMONSTRATION:
-The provided code snippets, all functions prefixed with “text_”, test and demonstrate all major functionality in this module.
+The provided code snippets, all functions prefixed with “test_”, test and demonstrate all major functionality in this module.
 They can be run at the console as follows:
+$ python post_query.py [all | test_joins test_value ...]

+You can also list available tests as follows:
-$ python post_query.py
+ $ python post_query.py test